ansys/pyfluent/doc/source/user_guide/session/session.rst

 Solution mode sessions
 ----------------------

-The above ``solver`` session object contains a variety of Python child objects that provide access to the data and functions of the connected Fluent solver.
+The above ``solver`` session object exposes a variety of Python child objects that provide access to the data and functions of the connected Fluent solver.
 A consistent interface style is maintained across those Python objects and each object adopts a specific responsibility that is reflected in its particular interface.
 For instance, the ``solver`` session provides child objects for solver settings and field data access respectively.